My temperature forecasts for the next 15 days

 - The issued forecasts relate to the period 0600-1800UTC for maximum temperatures and 1800-0600UTC for minimum temperatures.

 - Once the observations become available, they are compared against the issued forecasts in order to analyse the error in the issued forecast, both as a function of forecast length (0-day, 1-day, 2-day, etc.) and calendar date (by combining all forecasts made for that date).

 - More details of these validation results will be posted once sufficient forecasts have been created.

 The forecasts contain:

 - Recent observations of minimum, maximum and mean (i.e. the average of minimum and maximum) temperature for up to 10 days.
-Observations from sites are extracted automatically from SYNOP reports and for a given day cover the period 0000-2400UTC.
+Observations from the sites are extracted automatically from SYNOP reports.

 - Forecasts for 15 days ahead of

 - An indication of the forecast confidence based on the standard deviation of the value of the error (equal to the issued forecast minus the observation) of the past 30 forecasts - for each of the forecast lengths (0 days, 1 day, 2 days, etc.).
 In general the confidence will get less as the forecast length increases.

 - 'Hi' denotes a standard deviation in the error of under 1.5C (a 'high' accuracy forecast)